ThinkingInTypes/ThinkingInTypes.github.io/Chapters/05_Custom_Types.md

 ### Choosing

-- `Literal`s:
-  Use when: You want a lightweight, compile-time restriction on values with zero runtime overhead, and your focus is primarily on static type safety.
-  Example: Defining `ParamType = Union[float, Literal["MIN", "MAX", "DEF"]]` for simple parameter type checking.

-- `Enum`s:
-  Use when: You need both compile-time and runtime safety with a well-defined set of options. s are preferable if you plan to iterate over the allowed values, attach methods, or need a more self-documenting API.
-  Example: Creating a `ParamKeyword(Enum)` class to represent allowed keywords, then using `Union[float, ParamKeyword]` for parameters.

-- `Set`s:
-  Use when: You require a dynamic, runtime mechanism for validating values but do not need static type enforcement. s are best suited for helper functions or validation routines where you check membership in a collection of allowed strings.
-  Example: Using `ALLOWED_KEYWORDS = {"MIN", "MAX", "DEF"}` in a helper function to validate user input.

-Each approach has its specific use cases.
-For a robust SCPI command model:
+Each approach has its specific use cases:
 - `Literal`s provide a quick and easy way to inform static type checkers without extra runtime behavior.
 - `Enum`s add clarity and runtime functionality at the cost of a little extra complexity.
 - `Set`s work well if your validation is purely runtime-oriented and you don’t need the additional benefits of static type restrictions.

-Choosing between them depends on whether you prioritize compile-time type checking and better IDE support (favoring `Literal`s or `Enum`s) or need flexible, dynamic validation (favoring sets).
+Choosing between them depends on whether you prioritize compile-time type checking and better IDE support (favoring `Literal`s or `Enum`s) or need flexible, dynamic validation (favoring `set`s).
-In many cases, combining these approaches can be effective—for example, using `Literal`s in type annotations and a set for quick runtime membership checks in helper functions.
+In many cases, combining these approaches can be effective--for example, using `Literal`s in type annotations and a `set` for quick runtime membership checks in helper functions.

 ## Specialized Tools